FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Design

-When the pipeline training starts, micro-batches are scheduled to traverse the pipeline: \circled{6} \emph{Pipeline Scheduler} in each worker decides their order in processing the micro-batches. \circled{7} \emph{Task Executor} handles the processing tasks by interacting with the underlying storage-based \emph{Communication Primitives} and \emph{Pytorch}.
-It properly overlaps the communication and computation. \circled{8} \emph{Function Manager} on each worker exchanges information during training to ensure the health of the pipeline; it checkpoints and restarts the worker at designated time interval to deal with serverless function timeout. \circled{9} \emph{Monitor Daemon} gathers and uploads training information that the user can access using client-side API (\varcircled{10}).
+When the pipeline training starts, micro-batches are scheduled to traverse the pipeline with the help of the following components. \circled{6} Each worker runs a \emph{Pipeline Scheduler} and the scheduler decides the processing order of the micro-batches. \circled{7} \emph{Task Executor} handles the processing tasks by interacting with underlying storage-based \emph{Communication Primitives} and \emph{Pytorch}.
+It properly overlaps communication and computation. \circled{8} Each worker runs a \emph{Function Manager}, and the managers exchange information during training to ensure the health of the pipeline.
+As serverless functions have a limited lifetime, e.g., 15 minutes in AWS Lambda, \emph{Function Manager} checkpoints and restarts the worker at a designated time interval to avoid function timeout.
+The same procedure is adopted by prior work~\cite{cirrus, lambdaml}.
+Finally, \circled{9} \emph{Monitor Daemon} gathers and uploads training information that users can access using client-side API (\varcircled{10}).